chingu-voyages/moonshot-chingu-quiz/CONTRIBUTING.md

 3. Inside your CLI (Command Line Interface), move into your working directory
 4. RUN `npm run dev-setup` to install project-wide development dependencies.
 Afterwards this command will start up the docker development containers for the client, api and database.
 This step may take serveral minutes.

+### Installing packages
+Note: Initial setup will _not_ require npm i or npm ci, as it is done in the `npm run dev-setup` script.

+Note: PR's containing commits that _only_ updates package-lock.json files will not be accepted.

+* For installing or updating packages, use "npm i" or "npm install".
+* For reinstalling node_modules, run "npm ci".
+This ensures that the package-lock.json remains unchanged.

 ### How to Contribute

 1. Create a branch for your feature (see [below](#feature-branch-example) for an example)